Compare Car Insurance Quotes in Real-Time and Save.

 How You Can Avoid OSAP Affecting Your Credit Score

-Utilize Repayment Assistance
+Utilize the Repayment Assistance Plan

 • Reduce your credit utilization.
 Aim to use less than 30% of your available credit, as high utilization can signal financial distress to lenders.
+You can lower your ratio by paying down balances or requesting a credit limit increase.

 The Bottom Line